 If you have acute back or neck pain please wear clothes that can easily be removed, e.g. slip-on shoes if you have a back problem, a cardigan or shirt if you have a neck or shoulder problem.

-So expect your baby to be undressed down to their nappy with a brief check with nappy off for their hip mobility.
+Please expect your baby to be undressed down to their nappy with a brief check with nappy off for their hip mobility.

-We would want to see a child’s whole back, examine their gait and see them undressed down to their underwear.
+I usually want to see a child’s whole back, examine their gait and see them undressed down to their underwear.
 Teenagers may wish to wear shorts and girls may prefer to wear a crop top.

 WHAT SHOULD I BRING?